ahsan-h-shihab/NoTravel/README.md

 Transfer Fails by Over- and Under-Firing in Multilingual Text Classifiers"* (submitted to IEEE Access).

-Everything needed to regenerate and independently verify every numerical result, statistical test and figure reported in the paper.
 CPU-only; no GPU, no LaTeX, no paid API.

-The manuscript source and PDF are not published here before publication.
-Nothing in the reproduction pipeline depends on them.

 ## Reproduce